Strategies for Migrating Email Archives while Meeting Data Retention Requirements

 - minute read

 Migrating data from an old email archive is a complex task, especially if you want to do it correctly.
-In this blog we discuss the right way to approach migrating legacy email archives.
+We discuss the right way to approach migrating legacy email archives.

 Several factors influence the complexity of email archive migration, including:

-Could any of the archived email be relevant to current or anticipated litigation?
+- Could any of the archived emails be relevant to current or anticipated litigation?

-Do you want to migrate all of the archived email data to another repository or do you want to take the opportunity to defensibly dispose of data no longer needed?
+- Do you want to migrate all of the archived email data to another repository, or do you want to take the opportunity to dispose of data defensibly?

-These questions need to be addressed before purchasing a solution or contracting with a migration provider.
+These questions must be addressed before purchasing a solution or contracting with a migration provider.

-In the past, some have chosen to migrate specific email boxes and leave the rest in the archive, planning to shut it down later.
+Some have previously chosen to migrate specific email boxes and leave the rest in the archive, and they are planning to shut it down later.
 This is risky because shutting down an archive with data still in it doesn’t absolve you from potential regulatory or legal orders to recover that data.
 The legally defensible process to follow is to migrate all data out and analyze the content for legal and regulatory requirements.
 Documenting that content analysis frees you up to defensibly dispose of the remaining content.
 Be sure to delete all data in the archive after migration to prevent any future recovery demands.

-The best practice is to migrate all content out of the email archive for analysis before moving it elsewhere.
+The best practice is to migrate all content from the email archive for analysis before moving it elsewhere, enabling efficient migration of email and data.

 This also answers the question about the migration duration.
 The industry standard speed for this type of migration is about 100GB per hour.
 While this might seem fast, migrating an email archive with 10 TB of data would take over four days (100 hours = 4.17 days), which is not optimal.

-Archive360 is setting the standard in the industry with the ability to accurately migrate more than 10 to 50 TB per day of archived data, depending on the network connection.
+Archive360 is setting the standard in the industry with the ability to accurately migrate more than 10 to 50 TB per day of archived data, depending on the network connection, while meeting data retention requirements.
 For example, Archive360's solution can migrate the same 10 TB of data mentioned above in less than one day, a 76 percent or more improvement in migration time.
 This can significantly save costs and boost productivity for IT.

 Download Now

 Your on-premise legacy data is ready for migration.
 But that doesn't mean you must endure the time and expense of installing archive migration software on-premises.
-This step-by-step guide outlines a cloud-based approach to legacy archive and legacy data migration
+This step-by-step guide outlines a cloud-based approach to legacy email archive and legacy data migration.

 Jim is the Director of Product Marketing at Archive360 and has over 24 years of experience with multinational corporations and technology start-ups in the financial services, pharmaceutical, and business services industries.
 His expertise includes over 10 years in archiving, data governance, risk, and compliance, making him a seasoned professional in these critical areas.